davidnguyen11/s3-upload/README.md

 # S3 Uploading

-The small lib which allows to upload directory to S3.
+The small lib which allows to upload directory to AWS S3.

 ## Installation